eadanfahey/blog/content/posts/crypto4.md

 ```

 This extracts the transaction outputs from the transaction `tx` with the [`outputs`](https://github.com/eadanfahey/ORaiml/blob/part4_transactions/src/transaction.mli#L46)
-function them to the UTXO list.
+function and appends them to the UTXO list.
 If the transaction `tx` corresponds to a `Coinbase` transaction,
 we are done since coinbase transactions do not contain any inputs.
 On the other hand, if `tx`
 corresponds to a `Standard` transaction we first extract the outputs referenced in the inputs with: